I gave two conference presentations in the past month. The most pressing questions from the audience were:

-Jobs have never increased by more than 400,000 in one year for all construction.
+Jobs rarely (4 out of 50 yrs) increase by more than 400,000 in one year for all construction.
 Even taking out the 13 years when jobs dropped, the average jobs growth for the past 50 years is only 220,000/year for all construction.
 That would seem to indicate the average growth for the public sector, at 25% of all construction, averages only 55,000 jobs/year.

 Total all construction for the three years 2022-2023-2024 is forecast to increase $140 billion, $117 billion and $116 billion.
 The remaining 75% of the construction industry still adds a lot of demand for growth and jobs beyond just that of the public sector that gets a boost from the infrastructure bill.
 But after adjusting for inflation, the growth in volume over this three-year period is only about $120 billion.
 That would generate a need to create 600,000 new jobs over the next three years.
 About 25% of those jobs support the infrastructure funded growth.

 If the infrastructure spending bill adds $35-$40 billion/year in spending, $30-$35 billion/year in volume, the need would be 150,000 to 175,000 jobs/year to support that 25% of the construction industry.
 Since it is unlikely the public sector of construction could add that many jobs, it is more likely the amount of construction spending added yearly will be somewhat lower.